MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### RestoreOnStartup
   #### Action to take on startup

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Specify how Microsoft Edge behaves when it starts.

-If you want a new tab to always open on startup, choose 'Open new tab' (5).
+If you want a new tab to always open on startup, choose 'RestoreOnStartupIsNewTabPage'.

-If you want to reopen URLs that were open the last time Microsoft Edge closed, choose 'Restore the last session' (1).
+If you want to reopen URLs that were open the last time Microsoft Edge closed, choose 'RestoreOnStartupIsLastSession'.
 The browsing session will be restored as it was.
 Note that this option disables some settings that rely on sessions or that perform actions on exit (such as Clear browsing data on exit or session-only cookies).

-If you want to open a specific set of URLs, choose 'Open a list of URLs' (4).
+If you want to open a specific set of URLs, choose 'RestoreOnStartupIsURLs'.

 Disabling this setting is equivalent to leaving it not configured.
 Users will be able to change it in Microsoft Edge.

 This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain or Windows 10 Pro or Enterprise instances enrolled for device management.

+Policy options mapping:

+* RestoreOnStartupIsNewTabPage (5) = Open a new tab

-* 1 = Restore the last session
+* RestoreOnStartupIsLastSession (1) = Restore the last session

-* 4 = Open a list of URLs
+* RestoreOnStartupIsURLs (4) = Open a list of URLs

-* 5 = Open a new tab
+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes